iMissile/Self.Writing/Notes/DS_R_ggplot_ans_viz.md

 - [ggfittext](https://wilkox.org/ggfittext/index.html) provides some ggplot2 geoms for fitting text into boxes.
 - Slides.
 [Best practices for programming with ggplot2](https://fishandwhistle.net/slides/rstudioconf2020/#1)
 - COOL!
 [Reorder legend to match order of plot elements in ggplot2](https://www.nsgrantham.com/reorder-legend-ggplot2)
+- [`patchwork::inset_element`](https://patchwork.data-imaginist.com/reference/inset_element.html) Create an inset to be added on top of the previous plot
+- [davidsjoberg/ggbump](https://github.com/davidsjoberg/ggbump).
+A geom for ggplot to create bump plots

 ## facet
 - [Useful labeller functions](https://ggplot2.tidyverse.org/reference/labellers.html).
 Labeller functions are in charge of formatting the strip labels of facet grids and wraps.